Battle Metal

-Battle Metal is the debut full-length album by the Finnish folk metal band Turisas.
-It was released on July 26, 2004 by Century Media.
+Battle Metal is the debut studio album by the Finnish folk metal band Turisas.
+It was released on 26 July 2004 by Century Media.

 Background and production

-Turisas was formed in 1997, but didn't have a recording contract until November 2003, having been signed by Century Media.
+Turisas was formed in 1997, but did not have a recording contract until November 2003, having been signed by Century Media.
 Thus, Battle Metal is a collection of songs written over a period of six years.
 The band began pre-production and recorded a demo in early 2003, after Mathias Nygård, the band's singer and songwriter had completed his one-year military service.
 Turisas had originally planned to enter a studio later that year, but decided to postpone upon learning that only three and a half weeks of recording time would be available to them.
 By autumn, Nygård was offered up to five weeks of recording time at the Sound Suite Studio in Marseille, France, with Terje Refsnes, a notable producer.
 Actual recording began in November at the Steeltrack Studio in Parola, Finland, with the violin parts by Olli Vänskä, followed by accordion by Riku Ylitalo.
 After Tude Lehtonen had completed the drum parts, the band left for France to continue recording through December.

 The band had remained at the Sound Suite Studio for thirty days, but was unable to finish the recording, still missing the vocals, choirs, as well as some acoustic instruments and percussions and returned to Finland.
-Most of these was recorded at the Steeltrack Studio in January - February 2004, while Nygård went back to Marseille to complete the vocals; Battle Metal was finally finished on March 31.
+Most of these was recorded at the Steeltrack Studio in January – February 2004, while Nygård went back to Marseille to complete the vocals; Battle Metal was finally finished on 31 March.